crate/cratedb-examples/framework/mcp-cratedb/README.md

 The Python programs have been derived from the [Writing MCP Clients] example program.

-- `example_builtin.py`: Exercise the basic built-in Model Context Protocol server [@modelcontextprotocol/server-postgres] that provides read-only access to PostgreSQL databases per `query` tool.
-This server enables LLMs to inspect database schemas and execute read-only queries.
-It is written in TypeScript, to be invoked with [npx].

 - `example_cratedb_mcp.py`:
   The [CrateDB MCP Server] specialises on advanced CrateDB SQL operations by blending in knowledge base resources from CrateDB's documentation about query optimizations.
-  It is written in Python, optionally to be invoked with `uv` or `uvx`.

-- `example_dbhub.py`: Exercise communication using [DBHub], a universal database gateway implementing the Model Context Protocol (MCP) server interface.
-This gateway allows MCP-compatible clients to connect to and explore different databases.

-- `example_jdbc.py`: Exercise JDBC communication using the [Model Context Protocol Server for JDBC] from the [quarkus-mcp-servers] package, providing a range of tools.
-It is written in Java, to be invoked with [JBang].

-- `example_mcp_alchemy.py`: Exercise communication using the [MCP Alchemy] MCP server package, providing a range of tools.
-It is written in Python, and uses [SQLAlchemy] and the [CrateDB SQLAlchemy dialect].

-- `example_pg_mcp.py`:
-  The [PG-MCP] server is specialised to talk to PostgreSQL servers.
-With a few adjustments, the adapter can also talk to CrateDB.
-The project offers rich MCP server capabilities, and includes advanced client programs for Claude and Gemini that work out of the box.
   It is written in Python, optionally to be invoked with `uv` or `uvx`.

 ## Resources